WrapperCrab/Efficient-Die-Problem-Solver/README.md

 # Efficient Die Problem Solver
-## A Specific Solution to a Very Specific Problem
+## A Solution to a Very Specific Problem
 Given an n-sided die and a rational probability, this script finds the best way to simulate that probability with the die.

 ### How to Use